david-livadaru/KKKeychainKit/README.md

 KeychainKit
 ===========

-Keychain Kit framework aims to provide you an abstract layer over Keychain Services (at the moment for iOS, maybe in the feature OS X too).
+Keychain Kit framework aims to provide you an abstract layer over Keychain Services (at the moment for iOS, maybe in the future OS X too).

 # Current version : KeychainKit Beta